sagyvolkov/sherlock/README.md

 _sherlock.config_ - a sample config file (see section below).

 ### fio
-The Flexible I/O (fio) tester is a well known artifical workload generator with many options to test storage devices.
+The Flexible I/O (fio) tester is a well known artificial workload generator with many options to test storage devices.
-While I preffer to test with real-life workloads, fio is a very fast tool to measure performance of SDS, so I've created a very small pod that just runs fio and it can help with SDS assessment.
+While I prefer to test with real-life workloads, fio is a very fast tool to measure performance of SDS, so I've created a very small pod that just runs fio and it can help with SDS assessment.
-The run_fio_job script is pretty self explenatory.
+The run_fio_job script is pretty self explanatory.
 The run_fio_tests script is a sample script when you want to run multiple options in a serial fashion and then examine the results.

-### sherlock.config config file
+### the sherlock.config file
 most variables are self explanatory, however, if you are not aware of sysbench of pgbench, it might get confusing.
 OUTPUT_INTERVAL - how often the workload will output data, it will impact the size of the logs and even the performance (for example, if you run output every second while heavily stress the cluster).